Learning Management System

 — CEO

-We now had a complete set of wireframes for all three user types, as well as a host of design artifacts.
-We packaged all of these for the company and shared them with the engineering team.
+We now had a complete set of wireframes for all three user types, plus a host of design artifacts, all of which had been completed on schedule.
+We shared these with the engineering team for the next phase of development.

 “You really pulled it together and comprehensively captured our UX needs ...
 I really appreciate how quickly you responded to updates and changes and turning these around for our clients, consultant, and dev team to have the highest quality.”